tivrfoa/tivrfoa.github.io/english-words.markdown

   3. to become entangled.
 eg: The object oriented paradigm meshes well with the needs of client-server and distributed software.

-trappings: the accessories and adornments that characterize or symbolize a condition, office, etc.
+trappings: the accessories and adornments that characterize or symbolize a condition, office, etc.<br>
 eg: Unfortunately, “object oriented” remains misunderstood, over-marketed as the silver bullet that will solve all our software ills, or takes on the `trappings` of a religion.

 adamant: refusing to be persuaded or to change one's mind.